cell2fire/Cell2Fire/docsrc/source/rstfiles/HarvestedCells.rst

 Once we run the program we create a series of outputs in Harvest40x40 folder which would be saved in the Cell2Fire directory.
 The Harvest40x40 folder will have the output in the form of Grids, Plots and Stats.

-We could show how the fire has spread through the BP_HeatMap.png saved in our Stats Directory.
+We could show how the fire has spread through the BP_HeatMap.png saved in the Stats Directory.

 .. image:: /image/BP_HeatMap1.png
    :width: 50%